 Frequently Asked Questions

-A. All radios have a two year warranty for normal manufacturer defects and accessories have a one year over-the-counter exchange (from date of purchase).
+A. All Motorola radios have a two year warranty, Kenwood a 3 year warranty, for normal manufacturer defects.
+Accessories have a one year over-the-counter exchange (from date of purchase).
 For in-warranty issues, please E-mail us or call us at 214-856-3282.

 A. Yes.
-The CLS and RDX Series require an FCC license.
-The DTR and DLR does not.
-It ís a very easy process through the FCC.
+All UHF and VHF radios require an FCC license.
+The only radios we carry that don't need licenses are the Motorola DTR and DLR and RMM2050.
+Getting a license ís a very easy process through the FCC.
 License is per company, not location.
 All licensing information comes with the purchase of the radios.
+For more info, contact us and we can give you a company name to handle the details for you.

 A. Yes.
 For out of warranty repair, call the Motorola Repair Depot at 800-227-6772.

 A. 810 is a series of tests in the Military Specifications manual.
-C, D, E, and F are particular test conditions under section 810.
-Select RDX radios have met or exceeded Mil Spec 810 C through F. These tests consist of Shock, Rain, Temperature Shock, Sand and Dust Intrusion, Extreme Temperatures, Humidity and Salt Fog.
+C, D, E, F, and G are particular test conditions under section 810.
+Select Motorola and Kenwood radios have met or exceeded Mil Spec 810 C through G. These tests consist of Shock, Rain, Temperature Shock, Sand and Dust Intrusion, Extreme Temperatures, Humidity and Salt Fog.

 A. Look for a label towards the top on the rear of the radio.
 This is the model type or ID number.
 Example: RMU2080…"RM" for RM Series, "U" for UHF, "2" for 2 watts, "8" for 8 channels.